stokito/sensord/README.md

 Since the Sensor API has a big load it's based on FastHttp.

+You can call the API with curl like:
 ```sh
 curl -X POST --location "http://localhost:8080/api/v1/measurement" \
 -H "Content-Type: application/json" \